|

 rapidly.

-of times.
+group in the 1960s.
 Various schemes for development of the island, along with

 rumors of various non-profit groups planning on restoring the light